-Why Banks in UAE are Reluctant to Finance SMEs
+Why Banks in the UAE are Reluctant to Finance SMEs?

 Successfully navigating the funding landscape while forming a company or expanding the business has been the core challenge faced by the Small and Medium Enterprises (SMEs) in the UAE.
 However, securing finance has proven to be the biggest challenge small and medium businesses face in the UAE.
 In the UAE, SMEs account for around 53% contribution to the GDP and constitute 94% of the total number of companies and 94% of the workforce.
 The UAE banks started cutting lending to the SME sector after the slowdown in economic growth that resulted from a collapse in oil prices a few years ago.

 Reasons Why Banks Are Uncertain to Lend to SMEs?

 Local banks in the UAE generally show a positive attitude while lending loans to the retail sector, large corporate and government-related entities.
 However, their exposure to SMEs has not been adequate.

 The Khalifa Fund for Enterprise Development had stated in 2013 that the SME share of bank lending in the UAE was only 4%.
 This is less than the average of the MENA region, which was around 9%.

 Bankers in the UAE consider the SMEs as business entities that are not bankable.
 Weak business plans, unsystematic financial records and a lack of collateral are the key hurdles that banks cite for not lending loans to SMEs.
 The following are some of the key issues that banks cite while SMEs